Perl-Apollo/oshun/README.md

 **Note**: do not worry about that syntax.
 It's not real.
 It's just a placeholder for whatever will be agreed upon.
 We'll get to that later.

-Heimdall is not a module to be installed (though there is code and almost 200K tests).
+Oshun is not a module to be installed (though there is code and almost 200K tests).
 Instead, it's intended to be a specification like [Corinna](https://github.com/Ovid/Cor), with the goal of seeing if we can get it into the Perl core.